k2controls/piRover02/sp2/w10/index.md

 ### Sprint 2 is completed.
 - #### P02 final assessment on Tuesday.
+  - Setup: Instructor will walk through project setup in week11 directory
-  - *No Zoom class session on Tuesday*
+  - Zoom session will end.
+Work on your own.
-  - Submit P02 project file by end of the week
+  - **Submit P02 project file by end of the day.**
     - *Note:* You must zip and submit all class files along with solution files.
 No partial submissions will be graded.
 Please double-check your project file prior to submitting.

 - #### Thursday - final project configuration.